seakhtar/nsf-sbir/pages/fastlane/form-prep.md

 Click "Add Non Co-PI Senior Person to Proposal" after inputting the First Name, Middle Initial and Last Name of each person.
 STTR has 1 Co-PI and SBIR has 0 Co-PIs.

->For the SBIR/STTR Program, senior personnel are individuals with critical expertise who will be working on the project and are employed >at the proposing company or at a subaward institution.
-The company should upload a Bio Sketch and Current & Pending Support form (see >relevant sections later in this document) for each person included as Senior Personnel.
+**>For the SBIR/STTR Program, senior personnel are individuals with critical expertise who will be working on the project and are employed >at the proposing company or at a subaward institution.
+The company should upload a Bio Sketch and Current & Pending Support form (see >relevant sections later in this document) for each person included as Senior Personnel.**

 ![Adding non co-pi senior person form]({{ site.baseurl }}/assets/img/fastlane/24-add-delete-non-copi-senior-personnel.jpg)

 After adding all participants, click **"Go Back"** until you return to the "Form Preparation" screen.

+For most proposal sections, there is a specific module in FastLane to which you should upload a PDF file prepared outside the system.
+Please note that FastLane will need to 'distill' each PDF and you will be prompted to review and approve each file as it is saved.
+For this reason, you are urged to allow ample time to prepare and submit your proposal.
+We strongly discourage waiting until the deadline date to submit as common compliance errors and processing delays could cause you to miss the deadline.
+Proposals cannot be accepted after the deadline per NSF policy.

 [Prev]({{ site.baseurl }}/fastlane/) \| [Next]({{ site.baseurl }}/fastlane/form-prep-2/)